joed3/GTExV6PRareVariation/README.md

 export ENCODE_MOTIF_DIR=<the path to matches.txt.gz (excluding the file name)>
 export ER_DIR=<the path to the Epigenomics Roadmap directory (sub directories are prom, enh, and dyadic)>
 export EXAC_DIR=<the path to forweb_cleaned_exac_r03_march16_z_data_pLI.txt (excluding the file name)>
+export GTEXCISDIR=<the path to the eGene and significant variant-gene pairs for each tissue from the GTEx v6p release>
 ```

 If you are going to run everything from scratch, first make the directories that are assumed to exist. <br>